 Myth #3: It is not safe to lift weights during pregnancy

 When performed correctly, weight training can form a safe part of your exercise regime.
 Lifting weights can help you maintain your pre-pregnancy strength and mobility.
 During pregnancy, a hormone called relaxin is released.
-Relaxin lubricates the joints to make labour easier.
-This will make your joints extra mobile, thereby increasing the chance of hyperextension and subsequent injury.
+This hormone makes your joints extra mobile, thereby increasing the chance of hyperextension and subsequent injury.
 Thus, you should perform slow, controlled movements while lifting weights.

 In addition, pregnant women are advised to avoid lifting weights that are extremely heavy and ensure that the breath is not held whilst lifting.
 This prevents blood pressure from rising abnormally high and causing complications.